 Insurance is underwritten and approved by National MI or by partners with delegated approval authority.
-Each insured originator's delegated underwriting approval is assessed via National MI's independent up-front re-underwriting (Delegated Assurance Review) process that will cover all of new originations.
+Each insured originator's delegated underwriting approval is either independently validated or subject to selection for a Quality Control audit.
 This process provides valuable feedback to both the originators and National MI.
 This process also provides customers with a high level of confidence that a valid claim will be paid by reducing the risk of rescissions due to missing/insufficient documentation and/or fraud/misrepresentation.